JsIqbal/Engineering-philosophy/docs-DB/DOCS.md

 14. Normalization
 15. Naming conventions

-More database trerms:
+More database terms:

 * SQL
     i.
-DDL - data defination language
+DDL - data definition language
     ii.
 DML - data manipulation language
 * SQL keywords:
-    i.
-SELECT
+    I. SELECT
     etc

 * frontend: user uses and sees.
 * backend: complicated stuff.

-1. client side
+1. Client side
-2. server side
+2. Server side
-3. server side scripting language to access the database from the client side which is the frontend.
+3. Server side scripting language to access the database from the client side which is the frontend.
-4. views or view mechanism.
+4. Views or view mechanism.
-5. joins. which is used by the views.
+5. Joins.
+Which is used by the views.

 # class 1